m9m6/learnio/README.md

+Final Excelerate App — Completion Summary

+The Final Excelerate Flutter app (previously titled "Learnio") is complete and fully functional.
+It includes the required screens and features listed below and is wired to local JSON data and simple mock endpoints where appropriate.

+✅ Features delivered
+- Login screen — basic auth flow (mock/auth placeholder) and validation.
+- Home screen — shows learner info (name), recommended courses, and quick links to sections.
+- Learning (Programs) screen — a course list loaded from a JSON file.
+Each item displays title, short description, duration, and thumbnail.
+- Course Details screen — opens when the user taps a course; receives the course JSON and displays full details (full description, syllabus, instructor, resources, price, etc.).
+- Feedback form page — a form where learners can submit feedback; form validates inputs and either posts to a mock endpoint or saves locally.
+- Smooth navigation & consistent branding — unified colors, typography, and logo across all screens; transitions implemented with Navigator.push for clean navigation.
+- Working data integration — courses are loaded from local JSON (`assets/courses.json`) and passed to detail pages; form submissions are handled and persisted (or forwarded to a sample API URL).
+- App is functional (not only UI) — data displays correctly and forms can be submitted.

+---

 Learnio – Online Learning App

 Learnio is a Flutter-based mobile application designed for online learning and course progress management.
 It provides an interactive platform where learners can enroll in courses, study through structured modules, and track their academic progress.
 Administrators can create, edit, and manage courses, monitor performance, and deliver timely feedback — all within a unified environment.